 Hardy perennials are the mainstay of the herbaceous border, giving colour through the year for very litte effort and attracting bees and butterflies into the garden.

 ('Little Red Riding Hood').
-A lovely cultivar with very deep pink semi-double flowers in summer and autumn.
+A lovely, compact cultivar with very deep pink semi-double flowers in summer and autumn.

 A beautiful perennial with large, pure white flowers with long spurs from May to June.
 Strong growing.